-- One Week Classes (Mon-Fri) in the summer - Single or Double Session Classes (Saturdays only, fall and winter/spring, NO SATURDAY classes in the summer)
+- One week classes (Monday-Friday) in the summer - Single or double session classes (Saturdays only, fall and winter/spring, NO SATURDAY classes in the summer)

-For summer classes, each class is 3 hours and takes place for one week, Monday-Friday, either:
+For summer classes, each class is three hours and takes place for one week, Monday-Friday, either:

-- 9 a.m.-Noon - 1-4 p.m.
+- 9 a.m.-12 p.m. - 1-4 p.m.